SharpGDX/SharpGDX.github.io/_assets/asset-management.md

 layout: home
 nav_order: 1
 ---

+{: .important }
+> This is a copy of the Java documentation for libGDX.
+It is not finished being ported.

 ### Why would I want to use the AssetManager

 [AssetManager](https://javadoc.io/doc/com.badlogicgames.gdx/gdx/latest/com/badlogic/gdx/assets/AssetManager.html) [(code)](https://github.com/sharpgdx/sharpgdx/blob/master/gdx/src/com/badlogic/gdx/assets/AssetManager.java) helps you load and manage your assets.
 It is the recommended way to load your assets, due to the following nice behaviors: